lucasnewman/e2-tts-mlx/README.md

 Implementation of E2-TTS, [Embarrassingly Easy Fully Non-Autoregressive Zero-Shot TTS](https://arxiv.org/abs/2406.18009v1), with the [MLX](https://github.com/ml-explore/mlx) framework.

+E2 TTS is a non-autoregressive, zero-shot text-to-speech system that simplifies the typical TTS pipeline by using a flow-matching mel spectrogram generator trained on a masked audio infilling task, without the need for frame-level alignment information.

 This implementation is based on the [lucidrains implementation](https://github.com/lucidrains/e2-tts-pytorch) in Pytorch, which differs from the paper in that it uses a [multistream transformer](https://arxiv.org/abs/2107.10342) for text and audio, with conditioning done every transformer block.

 ## Installation